laurenhamel/mync/README.md

 ## Managing Configurations

-Mync using a `.json` file to manage its configuration data.
+Mync using a `.json` file to manage its configuration data, which is stored in the given storage location and synced across your workstations.
 This file can be edited directly using `mync config`.
 Alternatively, settings can be added or removed from the configuration file using `mync add` or `mync remove`, respectively.
 It's recommended that all settings within your configuration file follow a few simple rules for best results:

 - Keep your setting names **unique**.
 - All `src` paths are always relative to the `storage` location.